Kalabasa/fbnotify/README.md

 * PyGTK

-	Plugin for displaying the status icon in the notification area
+	**UNFINISHED** Plugin for displaying the status icon in the notification area

 * Growl